ppolonik2/climatic_change_est_impacts/README.md

-This directory contains scripts to make the figures for:
 # Estimating the impacts of climate change: reconciling disconnects between physical climate and statistical models

 Link to manuscript in Climatic Change here (when avaiable)

 Contact: ppolonik@ucsd.edu

+This directory contains scripts to reproduce figures.

 Download data separately from the Harvard Dataverse.
    Due to file size limitations, data and gdp_data need to be downloaded separately